-This Node.js training course gives you an overview of a RESTful API and the logical steps of building one.
-It explores three different APIs, focusing on their similarities and differences to effectively implement one.
-Author Saleh Hamadeh starts off by defining APIs, showing how they can be built on top of HTTP and listing the properties that make an API RESTful.
-Then learn how to develop Twitter Notes, a sample web application that lets its users leave notes for their Twitter friends.
-You'll use Twitter's API to implement a login flow and then design a web API.
-In addition, you'll get a closer look at two other real-world APIs—Facebook API and GitHub API.
-Finally, learn some best practices to keep APIs secure, maintainable, and efficient.
+This Node.js course gives you an overview of a RESTful API and the logical steps of creating one.
+It explores three different APIs, focusing on their similarities and differences and how to effectively implement one.
+Instructor Saleh Hamadeh starts off by defining APIs, showing how they can be built on top of HTTP and listing the properties that make an API RESTful.
+Learn how to develop Twitter Notes, a sample web application that lets users leave notes for their Twitter friends.
+Use Twitter's API to implement a login flow and then design a web API.
+Additionally, get a closer look at several other real-world APIs, and learn some best practices to keep APIs secure, maintainable, and efficient.

 - Identifying REST resources

 - Setting up the development environment

 - Getting an access token

 - Saving data in MongoDB